 That’s why I always say:

-Blogging starts as a side project, but once it starts making money, you have to treat it like a real business.
+Blogging starts as a side project, but once it makes money, treat it like a proper business.

 Being a professional blogger for the past ten years, I have had my fair share of ups and downs

 Today, I’m sharing with you one decision that I took almost four years ago that has changed the course of my blogging career, dramatically.